martanto/magma-multigas/README.md

 ---

 This package provide some basic functionality to plot some data.
 For the simplicity, we will use `six_hours` data as an example.
-We will do all the basic things above, from load, selecting, and filtering.
+We will do all the basic things above, from extracting, selecting, and filtering.

 #### Selecting Six Hours
 ```python